Link to this page: http://www.socialistparty.org.uk/issue/1049/29345

 Dozens of members of shop workers' union Usdaw picketed Sainsbury's Waltham Point distribution centre in Essex for most of their 24-hour strike against changes to sickness policy.

-The solid 27 June strike was called by the warehouse workers who are angry at a proposed reduction in sick pay from 26 weeks to just two weeks!
+The solid 27 June strike was called by the warehouse workers who are angry at the proposed changes.

 The picket line was joined throughout the day by Socialist Party members including Usdaw president Amy Murphy.
 Usdaw members from branches in East London, Bishop's Stortford and others also brought solidarity.